gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### hclfmt

-Recursively find `terragrunt.hcl` files and rewrite them into a canonical format.
+Recursively find hcl files and rewrite them into a canonical format.

 Example: